Dancing Between Success and Failure: Edit-level Simplification Evaluation using SALSA

 \subsection{Rating Edit Efficacy / Severity}

-As each quality and error edit has a varying degree of impact on the overall simplification quality, we define three levels to measure the efficacy of quality edits and severity of error edits: 1 -- minor, 2 -- somewhat, and 3 -- major. \textbf{Overall simplification score.} Similar to MQM evaluation in machine translation \citep{lommel2014multidimensional}, we collapse edit annotations into a single simplification score to allow for direct system comparison.
-We calculate sentence-level simplification score $score(S)$ as a weighted sum of edit ratings:
+As each edit has a varying degree of impact on overall simplification quality, we finally ask annotators to rate the efficacy of quality edits or severity of error edits.
+We define three levels: 1 -- minor, 2 -- somewhat, and 3 -- major.
+Examples of each severity level are included in Appendix \ref{sec:edit-rating-examples}.

-where $S$ is the simplification of complex sentence $C$, $E$ is the set of edits, $e_C$ and $e_S$ are the parts of edit $e$ performed on $C$ and $S$ respectively, $w(e)$ is the edit weight, $r(e)$ is the edit rating (severity / efficacy), and $len$ denotes character length.\footnote{We normalize the edit length and use $\exp$ to add weight for longer edits (see example in Appendix \ref{sec:annotation-example}).} For weight scheme $w(e)$, we fit a linear regression model by considering the sentence-level human ratings gathered in \simpevaltt{} \citep{maddela2022lens} as a gold standard, as reported in Table \ref{table:edit_weighting}.

-The absolute values of the quality weights are generally higher than the error weights, as simplifications tend to make far more quality edits than error edits in all three linguistic families (see Figures \ref{fig:quality-edits} and \ref{fig:error-edits} in \S\ref{sec:analysis}).
-However, the weight for syntactic simplification errors is far greater than others (-5), as these errors often completely disrupt the sentence.
-As the type of simplification depends on the needs of each particular user group \citep{stajner-2021-automatic}, weights could be adjusted according to the simplification domain \citep{cemri2022unsupervised, basu2023med} or use case \citep{trienes-etal-2022-patient}.